spitbol/spitbol-docs/minimal.md

 end
 ```

-By default, the variable _input_ is input-associated to standard input, so each attempt to get its value results in reading in a line from standard input and returning the line as a string.
+By default, the variable _input_ is input-associated to standard input, so each attempt to
+get its value results in reading in a line from standard input and returning the line as a string.
 The read fails if there are no more lines, and succeeds otherwise.

-Similarly, the variable _output_ is output-associated with standard
+Similarly, the variable _output_ is output-associated with standard output, so each assignment
-output, so each assignment to _output_ causes the assigned value to be
-written to the standard output file.
+to _output_ causes the assigned value to be written to the standard output file.

-The osint procedure for writing a line is *SYSOU*.
-It is called from within SPITBOL as part of assignment, as shown in the follwing excerpt
+The osint procedure for writing a line is SYSOU.
+It is called from within SPITBOL as part
-from the MINIMAL source:
+of assignment, as shown in the follwing excerpt from the MINIMAL source:

 ```
 *      here for output association